federicaciuffo/aws-application-networking-k8s/docs/guides/deploy.md

 ## Deploy the controller on Amazon EKS

 Amazon EKS is a simple, recommended way of preparing a cluster for running services with AWS Gateway API Controller.
-The AWS Gateway API Controller can be installed with either `helm` or `kubectl`.
-Additionally, it requires cloud provider permissions for VPC Lattice, for AWS IAM Roles for Service Accounts (IRSA) should be used.
-IRSA permits the Controller (within the cluster) to make privileged requests to AWS (as the cloud provider) via a ServiceAccount.

 ### Prerequisites